|The Generic Approach|

 Ask a Chess player about chess variants, and he'll probably envision a variant of Chess, not a game on the theme of 'checkmate'.
 That's because players tend to think specific rather than generic.
 That's all right for a player, but deadly for an inventor.

-I will distinguish accordingly: Shakti - one king and two pieces per side - is a chess variant.
-Grand Chess is a variant of Chess.
+I will distinguish accordingly: Shakti - one king and two pieces per side - is a chess variant, while Grand Chess is a variant of Chess.

 And with his totally 'specific' mindset, Bobby Fischer messed up big time with Chess960.

-The second arises from the difficulty of developing the rooks.
-King's safety can hardly be the argument in a chess game.
+The second arises from the difficulty of developing the rooks, because the king's safety can hardly be the argument in a chess game.

 Along comes Bobby Fischer, bored with his perceived supremacy in Chess.
 He invents a new variant that will do justice to his curtailed talents.
 A variant using a random set-up of the pieces behind a regular pawn placement.
 Rooks may still be tucked away, but most of the time they're not.
 No need for a castling rule, which is a means to an end, not of course an end in itself.